Sophic Logo gordian knotPediatric Cancer Clinical Trials Intelligence

 Common Inclusion

-• Histologically confirmed cancer diagnosis
+• Histologically confirmed malignancy or radiographic diagnosis (DIPG)

 • Measurable or evaluable disease